-That Audit and Governance Committee:
+Audit & Governance Committee is requested to:

-1. Considers the content of the report and makes any recommendations to Cabinet as necessary in respect of treasury management activity during 2020/21.
+1) Considers the content of the report and makes any recommendations to Cabinet as necessary in respect of treasury management activity during 2020/21.

 REASONS FOR DECISION

 The Council's treasury management activity is guided by CIPFA's Code of Practice on Treasury Management ("the Code"), which requires local authorities to produce annually Prudential Indicators and a Treasury Management Strategy Statement on the likely financing and investment activity.
 The Code also recommends that members are informed of treasury management activities at least twice a year.
 We therefore report after Quarter 2 and year end.